Divorce is no doubt a challenging and sometimes traumatic life change.

-One woman recalls, “It was a period of relief, of having got out of that marriage.”
+One woman recalls, “It was a period of relief, having gotten out of that marriage.”

 It’s also important for them to learn powerful coping skills and surround themselves with positive people.

-This helps divorcées emotionally prepare themselves for the years ahead and re-center themselves for considering new relationships.
+This helps divorcees emotionally prepare themselves for the years ahead and re-center themselves before considering new relationships.

 One of the most crucial first steps for a divorcée is to take their time.

-Henrietta counsels, “Don’t panic, rush, or want to change your life in a week!
-Take time to explore, heal and appreciate yourself.
+“Don’t panic, rush, or want to change your life in a week!
+Take time to explore, heal, and appreciate yourself.
 Do courses, explore your life, explore your possibilities, and build yourself.
-Travel, explore and discover who you are after your divorce as a way to heal.”
+Travel, and discover who you are after your divorce as a way to heal.”

 Keeping the faith